 Tammy joined in, “It was cheaper to just leave you both there.
 I wanted to leave you longer but Cashel insisted we pick you two back up.”

-I thought about all the time I spent with them.
-I wasn’t sure exactly how long I’ve been with them but I’ve made many happy and sad memories with them already.
-I couldn’t imagine myself without them anymore.
-We were like a family and I wanted to be able to recount memories with them in the future.
+I thought about the time I’ve spent with them.
+I wasn’t sure exactly how long we’ve been together, but I’ve made many happy and sad memories with them already.
+I couldn’t imagine myself being alone anymore.
+We were like a family and I wanted to be able to recount memories along with them in the future.

 I was meditating with Kiko in the training room one day when I asked without thinking, “Do you have family on your home planet?”